 The agri-food and processing industries are rooted in innovation, to keep the competitive edge and provide consumers with the safest and best products.
 Innovation is created with three main components: high-level education, research & development, and regional support.

-- High-level education in Normandy is concentrated on three main education institutes: the Normandy University, with 70,000 students and 2,000 teaching professionals; ESIX, a school that proposes engineering degrees in agri-food, specialized in production, quality, and flavor; University Lasalle, member of the Lasalle International Network, with 2,800 students in Rouen in agricultural degrees.
+- High-level education in Normandy is concentrated in three main education institutes: the Normandy University, with 70,000 students and 2,000 teaching professionals; ESIX, a school that proposes engineering degrees in agri-food, specializing in production, quality, and flavor; University Lasalle, a member of the Lasalle International Network, with 2,800 students in Rouen in agricultural degrees.